Public lands should be a climate solution. Energy and resource exploitation have made them the problem.Position Statement

-Fossil Fuels from our Public Lands generate 4.5 times more carbon than those lands absorb each year
+Fossil Fuels from America’s public lands generate 4.5 times more carbon than those lands absorb each year.

 Forests and grasslands on U.S. public lands absorb carbon and are a key component to fighting the impact of climate change.
 Yet we allow companies to mine, drill, and frack to the point that the fuels we extract and burn from public lands emit far more carbon than the land can absorb each year.